-- 3.01 Full-time classified support personnel shall be employed only when the following conditions have been met: - 1.
-The College President has formally approved the job description for a new position or a modified position. - 2.
-The Senior Director of Human Resources has confirmed that the hiring process is in compliance with other applicable institutional policies as well as federal and state laws. - 3.
-The College President or his designee has made a formal offer to the potential employee after consultation with the appropriate dean, director, or executive officer. - 4.
-The offer is approved through written payroll authorization with appropriate signatures. - 5.
-The employment is approved by action of the Board.
+- 3.01 Full-time non-exempt employees shall be employed only when the following conditions have been met: - 1.
+The College President, Executive Supervisor, Senior Director of Human Resources and Direct Supervisor have formally approved the job description for a new position or a modified position. - 2.
+The Senior Director of Human Resources has confirmed that the hiring process complies with other applicable institutional policies as well as federal and state laws. - 3.
+The Vice President of Academic Affairs and the Vice President of Business Affairs, after reviewing all of the following items: screening committee documentation, direct supervisor's recommendation, executive officer's recommendation, and reference checks documentation, have approved making a formal offer to the potential employee. - 4.
+Each non-exempt employee who verbally accepts an offer of employment from Angelina College shall receive a written offer letter from the Office of the President.
+Non-exempt employees shall not begin working without having returned a signed copy of the offer letter to the Human Resources office.